michael-hart-github/michael-hart-github/README.md

 ### Contribution graph

-If you're wondering why the commits on my profile are crazy high, it's not one of those lame stats infaltor things.
-I have Postman hooked up to a private repo to copy over updates to my PM collections; that screws up my GitHub contributions.
+If you're wondering why the commits on my profile are crazy high, I have Postman hooked up to a private repo to copy over updates to my PM collections.
+It occasionally screws up my GitHub contributions.
 My WakaTime is way more accurate.

 # About me